gaelj/BlazorCodeMirror6/NEW_CHANGELOG.md

 ### ✨ Introduce new features

-- Add ScrollIntoView command
+- Add ShowMarkdownControlCharactersAroundCursor parameter

-### ⚡️ Improve performance

-- Don't dispatch empty changes in setConfiguration

 ### ⬆️ Upgrade dependencies

-- Update Microsoft.AspNetCore.Components.Web to 8.0.2
+- Update Microsoft to 8.0.2

 ### 🎨 Improve structure / format of the code

-- Cleanup diagrams

-### 🔊 Add or update logs

-- Add loggings for local storage
+- Improve local storage management

-### 🔧 Add or update configuration files
+### 💄 Add or update the UI and style files

-- Add github source link

-### 🗑️ Deprecate code that needs to be cleaned up

-- Remove useless localStorageKey copy

-### 🚚 Move or rename resources (e.g., files, paths)

-- Move initial logs earlier
+- Ensure correct aspect ratio of svg diagrams